 Some running shorts are treated to provide sun protection, just as sunscreen does for your skin.
 The protection factor of a clothing item is measured by its UPF (ultraviolet protection factor) rating.
 The higher the UPF, the more protective it is.
 Many runners prefer garments of UPF50 or higher.

-Running shoes are the most critical piece of running gear you’ll invest in, so finding the right pair is vital.
-We love these durable shoes from ASICS because they offer excellent gel cushioning for shock absorption.
+Women’s running shoes: Running shoes are the most critical piece of running gear you’ll invest in, so finding the right pair is vital.

-If you aren’t a fan of going commando when running, you’ll definitely appreciate a quality pair of women’s running underwear.
-This pair from ExOfficio is a favorite because they’re incredibly comfortable and breathable.
+Women’s running underwear: If you aren’t a fan of going commando when running, you’ll definitely appreciate a quality pair of women’s running underwear.

 Some synthetic running shorts have antimicrobial properties that help minimize bacteria and odor.